calvinhaooo/mbert_research/README.md

     --fp16
 ```

-In the fine-tune folder, the results are saved under each sub folder.
+In the fine-tune folder, the results are saved under each sub folder, which includes HIV classification and NER(Spanish, Romanian)

 In terms of NER, there are two folders: Romanian and Spanish.

-Code
+You can find the entity_level_NER.ipynb and result_reasoning.ipynb in `Romanian` folder.
+This provides the results of Romanian NER.
+In Spanish, you can find the entity level discussion in evaluate_es_NER.ipynb nad embedding_analysis.ipynb.

+The structure of this project can be visualized as below:

 ```
 ├── README.md